-When Mepi was struck with an axe in her chest by Ilan’s brother, her fellow travellers brought Mepi back to Ilan as fast as they could.
+When Mepi was struck with an axe in her chest by Ilan’s brother, her fellow travelers brought Mepi back to Ilan as fast as they could.
 Mepi spent her last hours lying next to Ilan.
 They held hands when she passed over.
 Her words to him were “Ilan ill rato del la tent ta” (Ilan, look to the love that is next to you).
 The last words she spoke were “follow your own hearts, not mine”

-Mepi predicted that many of the tribe would follow her very soon.
+Mepi predicted also that many of the tribe would follow her transitioning very soon.
 She asked the tribe members to continue following their own hearts, not hers.
 She insisted that her passing would be celebrated, in line with what the tribe set as a ritual for all members that passed on.
 She asked Moapa to take care of her unborn child.

-For Ilan was in his tipi, he was safe.
+Ilan was in his tipi, he was safe.

 A few days later, the other tribe members that were out to look for water came back and realized what happened.
 The tribe took seven days to mourn and burn the 53 bodies.
 The news spread fast.
 Stories were born about The Last Battle which took place in the Valley of the Dead.
 After a week, the tribe celebrated the passing on of their loved ones, in line with their habits, culture and wisdom.

 Four weeks after Mepi died, Ilan died of grief over her.
 He missed her beyond comprehension, beyond his beliefs, beyond his knowledge of eternity.
 He refused to eat or drink and starved to death.
 Their newborn ( a girl ) was taken care of by Moapa and other tribe members.
 For safety reasons, her name was kept secret for a long time.
 She was not to be found by outsiders.